taylorj8/pytch-tutorials/debugger/tutorial.md

 ## Bug 1: Clicking on Aliens

 When you click on an enemy alien, you lose a life - but you should gain points instead.
-Let's see if we can track down the problem using the debug panel.
+Let's see if we can track down the problem using the debug sidebar.

 A good starting point when debugging is to narrow down your search by thinking about where the bug is likely to be.
 In this case, we know that the bug is related to clicking on aliens, so we can focus on the code that handles the click event for aliens.